Originally published August 19, 2021, updated October 26, 2021

 Digital marketing certainly isn’t new, but many manufacturing companies still rely on old-school promotion and lead generation strategies instead of going digital.
 Modern manufacturers need to crack the digital space if they want to appeal to digitally savvy customers and thwart disruption.

 In this post, we’ll look at the trends driving the digital marketing push and how it is changing traditional marketing.
 We’ll cover things to consider before crafting your strategy, how to prepare your business for digital marketing, and share six manufacturer-friendly digital marketing strategies.
-We’ll even share stories from some companies about their experience bringing digital marketing and manufacturing together.
+We’ll even share stories from some companies about their experience and success in bringing digital marketing and manufacturing together.

 3 Reasons Why Manufacturers Can’t Ignore Digital Marketing